MotionGPT-2: A General-Purpose Motion-Language Model for Motion Generation and Understanding: Experiments

 \subsection{Results on Human Motion Generation}

 \textbf{Text-based Body-only Motion Generation}.
-The quantitative results of motion quality are depicted in Table~\ref{tab:humanml3d}, Table~\ref{tab:kitml}, and Table~\ref{tab:motion-quality}.
-Among these, Table~\ref{tab:humanml3d} and Table~\ref{tab:kitml} provide quantitative comparisons on the SMPL-based HumanML3D~\cite{guo2022generating} dataset and the KIT-ML~\cite{mandery2015kit} dataset.
+The quantitative results of motion quality are depicted in Table~\ref{tab:humanml3d}.
+Among these, Table~\ref{tab:humanml3d} provide quantitative comparisons on the SMPL-based HumanML3D~\cite{guo2022generating} dataset and the KIT-ML~\cite{mandery2015kit} dataset.
 The results presented reflect the performance of MotionGPT-2, which has been pre-trained across multiple motion-related tasks and subsequently fine-tuned for the specific text-based motion generation task.
 By tuning mere 1\% of LLM parameters, our general-purpose MotionGPT-2 exhibits a performance that is competitive with state-of-the-art approaches.
-Compared to our previous version, the MotionGPT-2 yields a significant \textbf{10.4}\% improvement in R-Precision Top-3 and a \textbf{0.254} reduction in FID score on the HumanML3D dataset.
+Compared to our previous version, the MotionGPT-2 yields a significant \textbf{10.4}\% improvement in R-Precision Top-3 and a \textbf{0.254} reduction in FID score on HumanML3D.
 Through the tailored \textit{Motion-Language Alignment} stage, our MotionGPT-2 exhibits greater semantic consistency with the textual description, improving interpretation of body language semantics.
-Further, compared to other language model-based methods~\cite{jiang2023motiongpt,wu2024motionllm,luo2024m}, our MotionGPT-2 fine-tunes the LLM and relate general world knowledge to 3D human motions, achieving superior generation capabilities beyond existing solutions.
+Further, compared to other LLM-based methods, our MotionGPT-2 fine-tunes the LLM and relate world knowledge to 3D human motions, achieving superior generation beyond existing solutions.